Wael1122/waa/Customizing-Info.md

-As of commit [9daacdd](https://github.com/dylanaraps/fetch/commit/9daacddda1d0adca9df1ff8e9aad13d974c09314) the info array at the top of the script has changed to a regular function.
-The benefits of this are pretty cool, you can now use **any** bash syntax to customize what gets displayed.
-This makes it really easy to add your own custom info to neofetch.
+The neofetch config file contains a function near the top which gives you total freedom over customizing how info is displayed in the info column.
+Since the config file is a bash script and this is a function, you can use any bash syntax to customize it.

+I've also created a few "helper" functions to make customization easier.
+The functions are called `prin`, `info` and `color`.

-Here's what the function looks like, it's very similar to the array we had before.
+Here's what the function looks like:

 ```sh
 print_info () {